 Building on this unprecedented success, Safran and GE renewed their CFM partnership in 2008, also extending it to include services.
 The two partners confirmed their commitment to jointly developing a new-generation engine that would offer a significant improvement in terms of performance, fuel consumption and environmental friendliness.

 This new engine is the LEAP (Leading Edge Aviation Propulsion)!
-Successor to the CFM56, the LEAP offers outstanding performance versus today's engines.
-Airlines and operators from around the world have already placed over 12,300 orders and commitments for LEAP engines, which will power their Boeing 737 MAX, Airbus A320neo and Comac C919 single-aisle jets.
+Successor to the CFM56, the LEAP already powers Boeing 737 MAX, Airbus A320neo and Comac C919 single-aisle jets for airlines and lessors from all over the world.

 Safran is also a player in the business jet market, with the new Silvercrest® engine being developed by Safran Aircraft Engines for super-midsize jets.
 Drawing on state-of-the-art commercial and military engine technologies, this new-generation engine will easily power non-stop Paris-Beijing or Los Angeles-London flights, for instance.
 The Silvercrest® has already been chosen by Dassault Aviation for its Falcon F5X high-end bizjet and by Cessna for its Citation Hemisphere.